Your Eyes Controlled the Game: Real-Time Cognitive Training Adaptation based on Eye-Tracking and Physiological Data in

-Critically, difficulty-weighted game performance analysis revealed a significant main effect for Task Complexity (F(1,50) = 4.045, p = 0.050), indicating that game performance differed between single and dual tasks when accounting for task difficulty, with no significant effects for Control Type (F(1,50) = 1.554, p = 0.218) or the Control × Task Complexity interaction (F(1,50) = 0.058, p = 0.811).
+Critically, difficulty-weighted game performance analysis revealed a significant main effect for Task Complexity ($F(1,50) = 4.045, p = 0.050$), indicating that game performance differed between single and dual tasks when accounting for task difficulty, with no significant effects for Control Type ($F(1, 50) = 1.55, p = .219$) or the Control × Task Complexity interaction ($F(1, 50) = 4.04, p = .050$).
 This suggests that while the adaptive system maintained equivalent challenge calibration across control types, task complexity influenced game performance outcomes when weighted by difficulty.

-Mental arithmetic errors showed no significant differences (t(50) = 1.400, p = 0.168, d = 0.20) for Control Type.
+Mental arithmetic errors showed no significant differences ($t(50) = 1.400, p = 0.168, d = 0.20$) for Control Type.
 The absence of significant differences in weighted game performance as well as arithmetic errors confirms that the adaptive system successfully maintained appropriate challenge levels.